JanMosigItemis/yubiset/README.md

 ```
 In case your Yubikey does only support subkeys of 2048bit length (like the NEO), use `yubiset.bat 4` instead.

+The main script will use Powershell if it is available in order to hide the passphrase input prompt.
+This is a measure to increase security.
+If Powershell is not available the passphrase entered will be visible to eavesdroppers.

 The following scripts may be used standalone but are also called from the `yubiset` main script:
 #### Move PGP keys to Yubikey only
 ```
 cd windows\batch
 setupyubi.bat "Given Name Surname" "my.email@provider.com" "PGP key id" "passphrase"
 ```

+If ```passphrase``` is omitted, it will be prompted for.
+The prompt will be hidden if Powershell is available.
+Otherwise it will be a plain visible prompt that may be eavesdropped.

 #### Reset Yubikey's OpenPGP module
 **BE AWARE:** Only tested with Yubikey 4 NEO and Yubikey 5